quicwg/base-drafts/draft-ietf-quic-http.md

 value they send, since clients might already have retried unprocessed requests on another connection.

-A server that is attempting to gracefully shut down a connection can send an initial GOAWAY frame with the last Stream ID set to the maximum possible value for a client-initiated, bidirectional stream (i.e. 2^62-4 in case of QUIC version 1).
-This GOAWAY frame signals to the client that a shutdown is imminent and that initiating further requests is prohibited.
-After allowing time for any in-flight requests to reach the server, the server can send another GOAWAY frame indicating which requests it will accept before the end of the connection.
-This ensures that a connection can be cleanly shut down without causing requests to fail.
+An endpoint that is attempting to gracefully shut down a connection can send a GOAWAY frame with a value set to the maximum possible value (2^62-4 for servers, 2^62-1 for clients).
+This ensures that the peer stops creating new requests or pushes.
+After allowing time for any in-flight requests or pushes to arrive, the endpoint can send another GOAWAY frame indicating which requests or pushes it will accept before the end of the connection.
 This ensures that a connection can be cleanly shut down without losing requests.

 A client has more flexibility in the value it chooses for the Push ID in a GOAWAY that it sends.
 A value of 2^62 - 1 indicates that the server can